 The figure for General Reserves is obtained from an Assessment of Potential Risks and will be reviewed on a yearly basis.

-It is recommended in the 'Good Councillor's Guide to Finance and Transparency' and 'The Governance & Accountability for Local Councils Practitioners Guide' to hold a minimum of 3 to 12 months' reserves depending on the model of the Town Council.
+It is recommended in the 'Good Councillor's Guide to Finance and Transparency' and 'The Governance & Accountability for Local Councils Practitioners Guide' to hold a minimum of 3 to 12 months' reserves.